-At the beginning of a divisive law-and-order administration, investors must help solve the U.S. carceral crisis.
+In this workshop, we explore the commercialization of our criminal legal system.
+We challenge individual and institutional investors to help solve the U.S. carceral crisis and start by asking: What do we own?
 Our Director, Bianca Tylek, joins Pat Tomaino, Associate Director of Socially Responsible Investing at the Zevin Asset Management, to lead a workshop on the role of wealth in our carceral crisis.
-Our workshop will undertake a race- and power-centric analysis of the role of private capital in mass incarceration.
-Participants will examine how inherited privilege, power, and access support mass incarceration and consider unique ways in which wealthy folks can help support solutions.
-We will brainstorm avenues of impact that include partnering with directly-impacted communities, funding radical advocacy, and investing in change.
+Our workshop undertakes a race- and class-centric analysis of the role of private and public capital in mass incarceration.
+We brainstorm avenues of impact that include partnering with directly-impacted communities and discerning between divestment and shareholder engagement opportunities.